 James Stewart made two Westerns in the 1970s, The Cheyenne Social Club in 1970, when he was 62, and the part he played supporting John Wayne in The Shootist in 1976, when he was 68.

-But I haven’t reviewed The Cheyenne Social Club before.
-For the simple reason, actually, that I have only recently seen it for the first time.
-That’s quite a rare event for me, to see a Western with major leads for the first time.
+In The Cheyenne Social Club Stewart starred with his very old friend Henry Fonda.
 Sadly, it was far from being the greatest Western of either Stewart or Fonda but it is still rather charming and definitely worth a watch.

 Curiously, The Cheyenne Social Club was produced and directed by Gene Kelly, not the first name you would think of when considering Western movie directors and it was his only Western.
 Nevertheless, he did a solid job.